Thrilling Adventure and Caution: Unraveling the Secrets of Kern Canyon Road in California

 How long is the Kern Canyon Road?

-Located in the Southern Sierra Nevada, the Kern Canyon Road (CA Highway 178) is asphalted but narrow with sharp turns and steep drop offs running along the Kern River.
+Located in the Southern Sierra Nevada, the Kern Canyon Road (CA Highway 178) is fully paved but narrow, with sharp turns and steep drop offs alongside the Kern River.
 The road is 64km (40 miles) long, running from Bakersfield to Lake Isabella.
-It was completed in 1931.
 The drive features lots of curves and tight lanes till you hit the 4 lane, half-way through the canyon.
+Construction of the road started in the mid 1890’s, built by Edison Electric for constructing their Kern River #1 powerhouse.
+The road was completed in 1924.

 Is the Kern Canyon Road dangerous?